-Joel spent 2016-2018 painting the Fox River and its tributaries in Kane, Kendall and LaSalle counties, capturing all of its moods and seasons in a series of 72 original oil paintings, which you can browse here.
+Joel spent 2016-2018 painting the Fox River and its tributaries in Kane, Kendall and LaSalle counties, capturing all of its moods and seasons in a series of 72 original oil paintings.
 While the originally anticipated body of work is finished, Joel is continuing to enjoy the deep connection he has made to the Fox River, and continues to paint it to this day!

 The original paintings are for sale, and we have compiled images of them, along with Joel’s thoughtful writings from his field experience, into a beautiful coffee-table book called A Fox River Testimony.

 The book and high quality prints of a few select paintings signed and numbered by the artist are now available for purchase.

 The complete collection of original works of A Fox River Testimony were exhibited at the Schingoethe Center of Aurora University from September 20 – December 14, 2018 to great appreciation.
 In 2019, The Conservation Foundation partnered with several organizations to bring smaller exhibits of selected A Fox River Testimony work to additional locations along the Fox River.